markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/ddev-and-scaffolding.md

-Wait until you see `Provisioning Complete` and some Datadog account credentials in the terminal before moving on, the environment is being configured.
+The lab environment is being created.
+Wait until you see `Provisioning Complete` and some Datadog account credentials in the terminal before moving on.

 One of the developer toolkit features is the `create` command, which creates the basic file and path structure (or "scaffolding") necessary for a new integration.
 Try a dry-run using the `-n` flag, which won't write anything to disk:
 ```